wighawag/hardhat-deploy/README.md

 `--no-deploy` that discard all other options to revert to normal `hardhat node` behavior without any deployment being performed.

 > :warning: Note that the deployments are saved as if the network name is `localhost`.
 This is because `hardhat node` is expected to be used as localhost: You can for example execute `hardhat --network localhost console` after `node` is running.
-Doing `builder --network hardhat console` would indeed not do anything useful.
+Doing `hardhat --network hardhat console` would indeed not do anything useful.
 It still take the configuration from `hardhat` in the hardhat.config.js file though.

 ---